Covid-19 Lateral Flow Testing in Secondary Schools

 Plan for testing

 The easiest way to report to school is by using the Arbor Parental App.
 Information has already been sent to parents to advise how this works.
+For parents without the Arbor App please use the following links to report your child’s test results:

 How the tests work